thesushilsharma/Zodiac/README.md

 ## Prerequisites

-- VS Code or any Code editor
+- VS Code or any Code Editor
 - Node.js installed on your machine
 - npm package manager
-- To make API requests, you can use either the Postman or Thunder client extension in VS Code.
+- Use the Postman or Thunder client extension in VS Code to make API requests.

 ## Installation